datacarpentry/astronomy-python/_episodes/04-select.md

 ~~~
 {: .language-python}

-Here's how we transform it to ICRS, as we saw in Lesson 2.
+Here is how we transform it to ICRS, as we saw in episode 2.

 ~~~
 corners = SkyCoord(phi1=phi1_rect,